mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 removed.
 The index of the enum possibility within the list does become part of the hash.

 It is also possible to skip digesting fields when they are equal to a given value.
-This is done by using the #[digestible(omit_on=VAL)] directive on specific struct fields where this behavior is desired, for exampe:
+This is done by using the #[digestible(omit_when = VAL)] directive on specific struct fields where this behavior is desired, for exampe:

 ```
 #[derive(Digestible)]
 struct Thing {
-    #[digestible(omit_on=0)]
+    #[digestible(omit_when = 0)]
     field: i32,
 }
 ```